Great Lakes refugee crisis: Interventions by particular nations

 The UN, in the absence of any serious military aid from the US, was forced to open its communication pathways wider than before and urge other countries to join the efforts.
 The US agreed to support these efforts with finance and some equipment.
 Early in the relief process, US relief planes began to drop large food packages from the air in hopes of alleviating the suffering in the camps below.
 Instead, the opposite occurred, as people were slaughtered by mobs trying to reach the precious food.
 Due to the perils of such chaos in the refugee camps, the US refused to bring its aid closer to the ground, and, as time went by, dysentery and cholera began to spread rapidly through the crowded refugee camps, ultimately killing tens of thousands.
 Soon, the problem was exacerbated as rain began to fall and many people contracted septic meningitis.

 By then, France had established a field hospital at the area of Lake Kivu in an attempt to help the large numbers of refugees.
 Some of these refugees were Interahamwe leaders and members of the government who fled the country fearing retaliation from the RPF.
 To aid the ground forces, Israel conducted the largest medical mission in its history, and, although their supplies were not as abundant as those of the other forces, their all-volunteer force of military surgeons was composed both of specialists and sub-specialists, including well-known surgeons.
 The two units established a unique and constructive method of operation which relied on France's abundant medical supplies and Israel's medical expertise.

 Japan was the third largest donor to the intervention: Japan also deployed the Japan Self-Defense Forces assets, including the Japan Ground Self-Defense Force units for medical and water supply activities, and the Japan Air Self-Defense Force aircraft to transport personnel and supplies, including NGOs'.

 The Netherlands had sent a small contingent of mostly medics and nurses, which was beneficial for rehabilitation efforts and ambulatory care after patients left the French-Israeli medical quarters.
 CARE Deutschland supplied ambulances, and Merlin of Ireland supplied trucks and heavy equipment to distribute food and supplies to the refugee camps.
-The country of Germany was the sixth largest donor to the intervention, Ireland was 16th.
+Germany was the sixth largest donor to the intervention, Ireland was 16th.